wangpei2718/cleaningdata/README.md

 * [SCRIPT LOCATION HERE]\getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset/train/subject_train.txt
 * [SCRIPT LOCATION HERE]\getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset/activity_labels.txt

 Please make sure that PLYR package is installed as this script uses it.
+Use: install.packages("plyr"); library(plyr) commands to add it.

+To run use : source("run_analysis.R")

 Code and variable explanation can be found in the CodeBook.md.